forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Board

-> There seems to be a consensus in belief that *the people of the Ukraine are innocent*.
+> There seems to be a consensus in belief that *the people of Ukraine are innocent*.
 > <br>
 > *We all - everyone - are endowed with the same human rights*.